S: Working with local communities (Helping solve local issues)

 Support for community development

 The Toyo Tire Group also believes that a sound education for children of the next generation is vital in the continued development of local communities.
-Since 2013, our Malaysian subsidiary has offered scholarship programs to students who are eager to study but, for economic reasons, do not have access to adequate learning environments, as well as to students who may have to give up on further studies because of the impact on livelihoods of the COVID-19 pandemic.
+Since 2013, our Malaysian subsidiary has offered scholarship programs to students who are eager to study but, for economic reasons, do not have access to adequate learning environments, as well as to students who may have to give up on further studies because of the impact of inflation on livelihoods.
 Employees visit each applicant’s home and conduct interviews to select recipients.
-Since the start of the program, the Undergraduate Scholarship Program has provided financial support to 38 students studying for a degree at a local university (23 of whom have completed their degree), and the Student Education Assistance Program has supported 329 elementary school students in Kamunting and Taiping towns, with a total donation amount of 320,000 US dollars.
-A portion of the scholarship fund is used to provide computers and internet access to students for online classes.
+Since the start of the program, the Undergraduate Scholarship Program has provided financial support to 47 students studying for a degree at a local university (31 of whom have completed their degree), and the Student Education Assistance Program has supported 413 elementary school students in Kamunting and Taiping towns, with a total donation amount of 414,000 US dollars.
+Scholarship funds are used to help cover living expenses so that students can concentrate on their studies and purchase items needed for classes and assignments.

 Going forward, we will remain committed to helping advance community development by supporting the education of future generations to address local issues.